Interstellar-Network/Interstellar-Book/src/M1_demo_tutorial.md

 ```
 create a file `adder.v` eg
 - use your editor of choice eg `code adder.v` or `nano adder.v` etc
-- copy paste the content below
+- copy paste the content above

 then